cindysuyitno/Sentiment-Analysis/README.md

   - Removing null value
   - Using vectorizer to transform text data into feature index in the matrix
 ### Data Modelling:
-  - Regression model fitted: Decision Tree Classifier, Random Forest Classifier, Logistic Regressor
+  - Classification model fitted: Decision Tree Classifier, Random Forest Classifier, Logistic Regressor
   - The best models will be tuned with the estimator hyperparameters
 ### Webpage by Django:
   - The salary prediction will be put in a webpage by django project